The Converse of the Real Orthogonal Holant Theorem: Quantum Gadget Duality

 Thus $B^{\otimes m}(F \oplus G)^{m,d} = (F \oplus G)^{m,d} B^{\otimes d}$, so applying the other direction of \autoref{cor:off_diag_block} gives $H^{\otimes m} F^{m,d} = G^{m,d} H^{\otimes d} = (HF)^{m,d} H^{\otimes d}$, and part 2 follows.

 Part 3 follows directly from part 2 and the definitions.
 Finally, $S \in T(\rr^q)^Q$ by \autoref{thm:fft} (as $S \in \mathcal{W}$), so $Q \subset \stab(S) = \stab(M(\{S\}))$ by part 3.
-Then $S^{2,2} \in M(T(\rr^q))^Q$, giving item (v) of \autoref{def:tcwd} and proving part 1. \end{proof} That part 2 of \autoref{prop:invariant_tcwd} holds for any, not necessarily orthogonal, matrix $A$ is a well-known fact, with a geometric intuition similar to \autoref{fig:fft}.
-We gave the above proof to mirror the proof of Cai and Young's similar \cite[Lemma 6]{cai_planar_2023} for quantum orthogonal matrices, and to highlight the role of $I^{0,2}$ in the invariance of a TCWD under edge pivoting (or taking \emph{duals} -- see e.g. \cite[Appendix D]{cai_planar_2023}).
+Then $S^{2,2} \in M(T(\rr^q))^Q$, giving item (v) of \autoref{def:tcwd} and proving part 1. \end{proof} That part 2 of \autoref{prop:invariant_tcwd} holds for any matrix $H$ is a well-known fact (see \autoref{fig:pivot_h}).
+We gave the above proof to mirror the proof of the similar \cite[Lemma 6]{cai_planar_2023} for quantum orthogonal matrices, and to highlight the role of $I^{0,2}$ in the invariance of a TCWD under edge pivoting.

 \begin{definition}[$\qk(m,d), \overline{\fc}$] A \emph{$(m,d)$-quantum $\fc$-gadget} is a formal (finite) $\rr$-linear combination of gadgets in $\gk(m,d)$.
 Let $\qk(m,d)$ be the collection of all $(m,d)$-quantum $\fc$-gadgets, and $\qk = \bigcup_{m,d}\qk(m,d)$.